Kamran1819G/Perplexica/docs/SEARCH_ORCHESTRATOR.md

 ## Overview

-The Search Orchestrator is a new implementation that replaces the previous MetaSearchAgent with a planning and execution approach.
-It provides better visibility into the search process by showing step-by-step execution in the UI.
+The Search Orchestrator system provides two modes: Quick Search and Pro Search, both implementing a planning and execution approach.
+It replaces the previous MetaSearchAgent with better visibility into the search process by showing step-by-step execution in the UI.

 ## Features